scouten/ericscouten.dev/content/2024/content-authenticity-101/index.md

 **"What does the future of identity looks like to you?"**

-Here's how I answered (at 32′19″ of the episode):
+Here's how I answered (at 32′19″ of the recording):

 > When I talk about the work that I'm doing with friends and family and people that I meet in the general public, there's a lot of interest in what we're doing.
 And a lot of that comes down to this fatigue that people feel, this onslaught of information designed to misinform and mislead.
 So they're really interested in hearing about potential answers to that.
 >